-The Star Rating of a fund that Value Research updates every month provides such a measure of performance.The Fund Ratings tell you how a fund has performed on a risk-adjusted basis relative to a relevant category in the past.
-This way it balances both risk and return.
-The fund rating is a good starting point for fund evaluation.
+Well, we are talking about the Star Rating that Value Research assigns to every fund (updated monthly).The Star Rating tells you how a fund has performed on a risk-adjusted basis relative to a relevant category in the past.
+This way, it balances both - risk and return.